Robert Anderson (Union officer): Fort Sumter

 In November 1860, Anderson was assigned to command of U.S. forces in and around Charleston, South Carolina.
 When South Carolina seceded in December 1860, Anderson remained loyal to the Union although he was a native of Kentucky and a former slaveowner.
 He moved his small garrison from Fort Moultrie, which was indefensible, to the more modern and more defensible Fort Sumter, in the middle of Charleston Harbor.
 In February 1861, the Confederate States of America was formed and took charge.
 Confederate President Jefferson Davis ordered for the fort be captured.
 The artillery attack was commanded by Brigadier General P. G. T. Beauregard, who had been Anderson's student at West Point.
 The attack began April 12, 1861, and continued until Anderson, badly outnumbered and outgunned, surrendered the fort on April 13.
 The battle began the American Civil War.
-No one was killed in the battle on either side, but one Union soldier was killed and another was mortally wounded during a 100-gun salute.
+No one was killed in the battle on either side, but one Union soldier was killed and another was mortally wounded during a 50-gun salute to the flag just before the fort was surrendered.